 Each student on the Child Protection Register has a secure file which contains the record of concern, other notes and information relevant to the concern and a summary of all action taken about the concern.
-These files are on CPOM.
+These files are held securely by the Principals PA in locked cabinet.
 Only the following have access to these files:

 - Principal

 - Designated Safeguarding Officers / Deputy Designated Safeguarding Officers

 - Heads of School

+- Principal's PA as keeper of the files